 If you operate with the S-76, then you know all about the importance of accurately tracking and managing maintenance activities and maintaining inventory control across your entire fleet.
 You know that to always be mission ready, you need aircraft that are properly maintained, with up-to-date maintenance records, and are airworthy.
 WinAir Version 7 can help your business with all of this and more.
 The software is the solution of choice for business focused on reliability, data accuracy, and ensuring compliance.

 WinAir has software packages that are catered to the specific needs of operators (airlines, charters, flight schools, etc.), heliops, MROs, and CAMOs.
-We also offer All-Inclusive, Inventory-Only, and Part Sales packages.
+We also offer All-Inclusive and Part Sales packages.
 If you are seeking additional support, then our available services are there to lending a helping hand with a variety of administrative and technical tasks.
 These include Process Consultation, Project Management, Data Migration, Training, Aircraft Template Services, Hosting, Integrations, and Client Success services.

 Concerning our Aircraft Template Services, our ability to build aircraft templates will be of particular interest to S-76 operators.
 Our Aircraft Services team has the skills and industry knowledge to translate S-76 manufacturer maintenance requirements for any variant into accurate electronic templates within WinAir.
 This service will save you time, provide you with quality assurance, and will expedite your transition to WinAir.